ymiuraaa/ymiuraaa.github.io/content/projects.md

 basically anything that's relevant to graphics and simulations.
 That includes anything where I use numerical analysis concepts too.

-## PID simulator
+## Numerical Methods concepts applied to PID control

-I made a simple pendulum simulator using various type of numerical analysis algorithms including Euler, Verlet, Velocity Verlet, and Runge–Kutta (4th-Order) to approximate the integration (the I in PID) term.
+I made a simple PID pendulum simulator using various type of numerical analysis algorithms including Euler, Verlet, Velocity Verlet, and Runge–Kutta (4th-Order) to approximate the integration (the I in PID) term.

 <div>
     <a class="imglink" href="/img/pid_and_integrator.mp4" target="_blank" width="100%">